gfaas1/ES-LEI-2Sem-2022-Grupo-13/README.md

 (C) Copyright 2003-2015, by Barak Naveh and Contributors.
 All rights reserved.

-Please address all contributions, suggestions, and inquiries to the current project administrator [John Sichi](mailto:perfecthash@users.sf.net)
+Please address all contributions, suggestions, and inquiries to the [user mailing list](https://lists.sourceforge.net/lists/listinfo/jgrapht-users)

 ## Introduction ##